luckyhyosun/fullstackopen/README.md

 const allNotes = await Note.find({})
 ```

-🐬 **Index** is a special data structure, in most databases, that improve query performance and enforce constraints.
+🐬 **Index** is, in most databases, a special data structure that improve query performance and enforce constraints (unique value).
 More specifically,
 + Speeds up queries – Instead of scanning every document in a collection, MongoDB can quickly find results using the index (like looking up a word in a book’s index instead of reading the whole book).
   - Example: if you often search users by their email, adding an index on email makes lookups much faster.
 + Enforces constraints – In Mongoose, if you define a schema field like this: